rug-compling/flan/README.markdown

   logical form.

 The server was developed using Ruby on Rails, and is takes a RESTful approach.
 The client is written in Ruby and Qt.
-Since QtRuby is not readily available on OS X, work is also being done on a Cocoa client.

 Authors
 -------